Here is the bottom of a hoof, with the names of the parts:

 NOTE that the wall does not grow vertically down from the coronet.
 It follows the slope of the coffin bone.
 The entire hoof wall, including the heels, grows forward at this slope.
 The hoof is a slanted cone shape, narrower at the top and wider at the bottom.

-The hoof wall and laminar side of the white line are made at the coronet, in the same way that our fingernail is made at the quick.
+The hoof wall and laminar side of the white line are mostly made at the coronet (and some locally at the laminae), in the same way that our fingernail is made at the quick.
 The hoof wall grows down the outside surface of the coffin bone, strongly attached by the laminae.
 It takes almost a year for the hoof wall to grow out completely at the toe, where it's longest.

 The frog is a crucial structure of the hoof.
+It grows from the frog corium, which has a dense blood supply.
 Its job is to absorb concussion when the foot strikes the ground, and to spread the heels slightly apart, assisting circulation of blood inside the foot.
 A correctly trimmed hoof with no infection in the frog should strike the ground heel-first, with the frog in ground contact and taking the impact of the horse's weight.

 In a healthy, well-trimmed foot that has never been shod, the frog is a wide, plump structure similar to the biggest pad of a dog's or cat's paw.
 It is made to take impact and absorb concussion.
 Its health is maintained by the fact that it is in contact with the ground between the heel buttresses, and receives concussion at every step.